-ICTR, along with its Marshfield Clinic Research Foundation partner, offers a variety of courses, workshops and presentations on specific topics related to clinical and translational research, including study design, grant and manuscript writing, overviews of conducting clinical and translational research, stakeholder engagement, biomedical informatics, and qualitative research methods.
+ICTR, along with its Marshfield Clinic Research Institute partner, offers a variety of courses, workshops and presentations on specific topics related to clinical and translational research, including study design, grant and manuscript writing, overviews of conducting clinical and translational research, stakeholder engagement, biomedical informatics, and qualitative research methods.

 Many of these resources are housed online, either as training modules or as archived videos and readings.

-The Basics of Conducting Clinical Research at UW Health course offers information to both new and experienced research staff that can be applied during their daily activities while conducting clinical research within the UW Health environment.
+The Basics of Conducting Clinical Research at UW-Madison course offers information to both new and experienced research staff that can be applied during their daily activities while conducting clinical research within the UW Health environment.
 This course is available online through Learn@UW and is restricted to those with a UW NetID.

 Although this training has been developed specifically to address clinical research conducted within the UW Health environment, most of the content is applicable to all UW clinical research settings.